Teams, tales and tips – a guide to the local game

 The most recent meeting between them came in 1996-97, Cheltenham’s last as a Southern League club.
 On the last day of the season, Gloucester needed to beat Salisbury to go up to the Conference.
 They didn’t.
 Worse, Cheltenham gained promotion by default as league winners, Derbyshire village team Gresley Rovers, lacked a suitable home ground.

 The Robins haven’t looked back, Cheltenham-born Steve Cotterill leading his side to the Football League in two seasons.
-Flooded-out Gloucester now even groundshare Cheltenham’s Whaddon Road.
+Flooded-out Gloucester even groundshared Cheltenham’s Whaddon Road until 2017.

 Before Whaddon Road, Cheltenham played at nearby recreation grounds.
 With the famous racecourse further north and the cricket ground a short walk away, these leafy outskirts of town have been hosting organised sport for the best part of two centuries.